adaptris/interlok-docs-legacy/pages/advanced/advanced-webspheremq-ssl.md

  - Data type = "Binary DER data"

- - Certificate file name = <name of Queue Manager certificate>
+ - Certificate file name = "name of Queue Manager certificate"

- - Location = <location of the certificate>
+ - Location = "location of the certificate"

 Click OK.
-You will be prompted for a label, which should be in the form <ibmwebspheremq<qmname lowercase>.
+You will be prompted for a label, which should be in the form ibmwebspheremq(qmname lowercase).

 Click OK to add the certificate.